 The Necci Chestnut Flour Crepes is typical of Epiphany eve.
-In my family, we used to prepare them even the 13th of December to celebrate Saint Lucy, another of the many characters related to Christmas that, in a recent past (until the post-war period), was bringing gifts to the good children.
+In my family, we used to prepare them even on the 13th of December to celebrate Saint Lucy, another of the many characters related to Christmas that, in recent past (until the post-war period), was bringing gifts to the good children.

 Chestnut Flour Necci are an example of the Tuscan Cucina Povera, the cuisine from those “hard times” when chestnuts and chestnut flours were one of the main ingredients in the kitchen.

 Necci are delicious even if tasted alone, but it is with a filling like ricotta cheese that they become mouthwatering.
 For gluttons, there is a version of these Chestnut Flour Crepes filled with Nutella instead of ricotta, but if you are a super glutton you can use both, or try the variant with honey and sheep ricotta cheese.